Skellapeal/ChristmasJam2019/README.md

 # Christmas Game Jam
-A small pseudo game-jam to put our current game-dev knowledge to the test over the Christmas holidays.
+A small game-jam to put our current game-dev knowledge to the test over the Christmas holidays.